polynomialai/polynomialai.github.io/lens/brains.md

 ### **Gender**

-A feature engineered lightweight model capable of detecting names, genders, and references in a given text.
-Ideal for detecting genders from the text.
+A lightweight model with advanced features capable of recognising names, genders, and allusions in a text.
+Gender detection from text is a breeze with this tool.

 ![gender](img/gender.png)

-One of the biggest data samples currently available, ranging from all the different ethnicities, the current data points stand at 3.23l.
-The model is a combination of context resolvers and classifiers to identify references of persons and names and identify genders for them.
+The current data points stand at 3.23l, making it one of the largest data samples currently available, spanning all ethnicities.
+The model combines context resolvers and classifiers to identify references to people and names, as well as their genders.